Pilot Eyes!

 Later in the 1930s Bessie Owen flew this very Waco around the world.
 It came from the factory with a Continental R-670 engine of 210 horsepower.
 It was a four-place airplane.
 When new it had a wooden propeller, 7.50 x 10.0 wheels and tires, a tail wheel, extra fuel tanks and leather upholstery.
 She flew it that way on her global flight.

-Less than a year after her Tucson landing, Owen requested authorization for a flight to the Far East, traveling with mechanic Fred B. Novinger.
-She leveraged her trip to the Far East into a circumnavigation of the globe, with the oceans crossed by ship.
+Less than a year after her Tucson landing, Owen requested authorization for a flight to the Far East, traveling with mechanic Fred B. Novinger (which voyage, one genealogical source says, "set tongues wagging").
+She leveraged her trip to the Far East into a circumnavigation of the globe, with the Atlantic and Pacific crossed by ship.
 She wrote a book, right sidebar, documenting her adventures entitled “Aerial Vagabond” published in 1941.
+Image, above, left, of Owen taken in Hong Kong and can be found in her book.
+Book review, right, from Flying & Popular Aviation (PA) magazine, August, 1941.

-At the outset of her voyage, the airplane was shipped to Belgium in January 1936.
+But I digress.
+At the outset of her voyage, Owen's airplane was shipped to Belgium in January 1936.
 On July 24, 1936 Owen advised the U.S. Civil Aviation Administration (CAA) that she had been touring Europe and Northern Africa with it.
 She went on across Persia, India and China.
-Top image of Owen taken in Hong Kong.
 Oddly, she does not mention mechanic Novinger in her book, nor are there any images of him.
+See the letter below dated February 6, 1937, for a possible explanation.

 Below, Bessie Owen (2nd from left) flanked by the Chief of Police and the Greek Catholic Pope at Pernik before her departure to Sofia.
 This image faces page 102 of her book.
 Her Waco is in the background.
-A hungry dog is in the foreground.
+A hungry dog stands in the foreground.
+Can anyone IDENTIFY her mechanic in this photograph?

 Bessie Owen in Bulgaria, ca. 1936